28th September 2023

 It depends on the circumstances.
 In some instances, a dog can become over-excited and howl loudly.
 This type of elated howling doesn’t tend to last very long and is often accompanied by cheerful wiggles and a few barks for good measure.

 However, howling can also indicate that your dog is agitated by something - be that an illness, boredom, or pain of some sort.
 Dogs usually howl more when they’ve been contained for long periods of time or when they haven’t received much attention.
-If you suspect that your pooch may be in pain, we recommend contacting your vet.
+Your dog may have separation anxiety if their howling is accompanied by pacing, or destructive behaviour and accidents indoors.

 How to stop your dog howling